 Enroll in CSCD-UE 1990: Honors Research Seminar in CSD

-Enroll for Fall semester of your senior year.
+Enroll in two credits for Fall semester of your senior year.

 Enroll in CSCD-UE 1000: Independent Study

-Enroll for Spring semester of your senior year.
+Enroll in two credits for Fall semester of your senior year and four credits for Spring semester of your senior year.

 Submit your undergraduate honors thesis